luizfelipegois/luizfelipegois/README.md

 ### About me

-Working with web development since 2021, mainly using React, JavaScript, Node.js, Jest, Redux and styled-components.
-I developed web applications that impact the management of personal expenses and personal routine.
-Always concerned about user experience and accessibility.
+Front-end developer, working with web development since 2021.
+Developed applications that impact personal finance management and personal routine.
+I have solid knowledge in programming logic, Javascript, React, Jest, styled-components and code versioning.
+I'm interested in development best practices, building scalable solutions, accessibility and TDD.

 ##